diegodelbianco12/cash-intelligence-dashboard/README.md

 The gap between profitability and liquidity in SMEs is structural, not circumstantial.
 A DSCR of 2.56 and a liquidity runway of 32 days can coexist — and usually do.

+**On working capital and risk:**

+The biggest customer and the riskiest customer are rarely the same name — size measures how much you depend on someone, behaviour measures whether they pay.
+A single revenue ranking captures neither.
+And the cash conversion cycle explains what the DSO–DPO gap hides: a company can collect only 16 days slower than it pays and still trap cash for 146 days, because inventory — not the collection gap — is where the money actually sits.
+Separating these dimensions is the difference between knowing you have a working-capital problem and knowing where it is.

 **On forecasting:**